 Kelly Miller Fellowship

-The fellowship provides a $10,000 increase in stipend for the first two years of the student’s program, and a $10,000 research fund to be used in the course of the fellow’s graduate career.
+The fellowship provides a stipend for the first two years of the student’s program, and a research fund to be used in the course of the fellow’s graduate career.
+There are currently 10 fellowships available per year.

 The Krieger School of Arts and Sciences will offer up to five full-tuition Ph.D. fellowships (either a teaching assistantship or research assistantship) to Posse alumni admitted into any of its 26 full-time graduate programs.